 If the plan sponsor doesn’t complete the corrective actions within 150 days of the compliance statement’s date, the compliance statement is invalid.
-The sponsor will have to file another VCP submission, along with a compliance fee, and identify that they didn’t complete the corrections within 150 days from the date the compliance statement was issued.
+The sponsor will have to file another VCP submission, pay a new user fee, along with a compliance fee, and identify that they didn’t complete the corrections within 150 days from the date the compliance statement was issued.

 If you need additional time to complete the proposed corrections in your compliance statement, request an extension in writing before the 150-day correction period expires.
 Submit your request for an extension of the correction to the agent that worked on your submission and issued the compliance statement.
 You’ll need to explain why you need more time, what steps you’ve taken so far and the extension of time requested.

 In addition, if you find errors on the information reported on your Form 5500 return, file an amended Form 5500 as soon as possible to avoid additional penalties and interest.
 If you haven’t filed your Form 5500, IRS and Department of Labor (DOL) have programs to help you catch up with late annual reports.

 If you find other errors in your plan’s form or operation, fix them using EPCRS.
 Because a compliance check isn’t an examination, you can still correct certain form and operational mistakes by using EPCRS.